TIKeng/TIKeng.github.io/_pages/about.md

   - /about.html
 ---

-I obtained my bachelar degree in Sun Yat-sen University, majoring in Pharmaceutical Sciences.
-Then I earned my M.phil Degree in The Chinese University of Hong Kong.
+I obtained my bachelor degree in Sun Yat-sen University, majoring in Pharmaceutical Sciences.
+Then I earned my M.Phil Degree in The Chinese University of Hong Kong.
 Recently, I decided to pursue my Ph.D. degree in Department of Computational Medicine and Bioinformatics, PIBS, University of Michigan.

 News
 ======